BloodzMoon/maker-uno/lightup/README.md

 ## About this

-This sketch play with led builtin to create amazing lighting
+This sketch play with led builtin to create amazing lighting.
+Press the builtin push button to change mode.
 Now have 5 different modes

 - Bounce